guyinatuxedo/nightmare/modules/12-z3/tokyowesterns17_revrevrev/readme.md

 Invalid!
 ```

-So we are dealing with a `32` bit program that when we run it, it asks for input (and told us it was invalud).
+So we are dealing with a `32` bit program that when we run it, it asks for input (and told us it was invalid).
 My guess is that this program takes input, alters it, and compares it against a string.
 Looking through the list of functions (or checking the X-References to strings) we find the `FUN_080485ab` function which looks like where the code we are interested in is:

 ```
 undefined4 FUN_080485ab(void)